choosing your courses

 There are several opportunities to learn strategies for finding, selecting and enrolling in courses.
 Here is a list of resources, events and services, both in-person and online:

 - Summer Academic Orientation Sessions: Each summer, the Innis College Registrar’s Office hosts information sessions to orient newly-admitted students on such topics as student financing, the library system, and most notably, the process of selecting and enrolling in courses.
 You will also get a chance to meet the members of the Innis Registrar’s Office team and many of your fellow students.
+Click here to register for an Academic Orientation Session.

 - Academic Orientation PDF: If you are unable to attend an academic orientation session, we have compiled an informational document that outlines the course enrolment process, with tips and strategies to make choosing your courses as seamless as possible.